In episode 10 of Unsure? Insure! we give the lowdown on IR35 insurance.

 When people ask, “Do you offer IR35 insurance?”
 I interpret this to mean, “Do you offer insurance that can help me if there’s a dispute or enquiry from HMRC relating to IR35?”.

-Every insurer is different, but in With Jack’s case tax protection insurance falls under the legal expenses product.
-Legal expenses has a myriad of other features, but let’s focus exclusively on tax protection insurance in this post.
+Every insurer is different.
+In some cases you can buy standalone tax protection insurance, but in With Jack’s case tax protection insurance falls under the legal expenses product.
+Legal expenses has a myriad of other features including a debt recovery service and legal documents, but let’s focus exclusively on tax protection insurance in this post.

 How does tax protection insurance help?

-Let’s say you receive a letter from HMRC about an IR35 enquiry.
-For a freelancer, this could eat up precious time and mental energy because these investigations can drag on for long periods of time.
-You'll also feel out of your depth dealing with it as you're not a tax expert.
+Let’s say you receive a letter from HMRC challenging your status and/or tax liability and an investigation into your tax status begins.
+For a freelancer this could eat up precious time and mental energy because these investigations can drag on for a long time.
+You'll also feel out of your depth dealing with it as you're not a tax expert and enlising the help of an expert can quickly add up.

-In this case you would contact your insurer who can provide expert assistance and representation.
-They can appoint a tax specialist to help you defend the enquiry, dealing with HMRC so you’re free to focus on clients and project deadlines.
+If you have legal expenses insurance you can contact your insurer who can provide expert assistance and representation included in the cost of your policy.
+They can appoint a tax specialist to help you defend the enquiry, dealing with HMRC so you’re free to focus on your most important assets—your productivity.
+Your client work.
+Your mental health.

-As a bonus, there’s also a tax helpline you can call at any time with concerns about complying with HMRC IR35 regulations.
+As a bonus, there’s also a tax helpline you can call at any time with concerns about complying with HMRC IR35 regulations and general tax questions.
+Whilst you may never have an investigation from HMRC, you can make sure you're on the right side of the law by using the helpline.

 How much does this insurance cost?

-Every insurer is different.
-You might even find you already have this cover as part of your accountancy package.
+Every insurer is different when it comes to pricing because products differ.
+You might find you already have this cover as part of your accountancy package.
+You can also look at standalone tax protection insurance.

-If you’re a With Jack customer, you can add legal expenses insurance to your policy for £65.71 per year.
-This works out at around £5.50 a month.
+If you’re a With Jack customer you can add legal expenses insurance to your policy for £65.71 per year.
+This is about £5.50 a month and will help you avoid the hassle of investing time and money into defending an investigation and keep you on the right side by giving you access to a IR35 helpline.

 To recap, here's the lowdown on IR35 insurance.